 Safety Net Assertiveness Project - SNAP

 SNAP is a programme for children and young people aged 8-16 who live or go to school in Brighton and Hove.
-We teach life skills which will help you if you have been bullied, or if someone or something is making your feel worried or upset.
+We teach life skills which will help you if you have been bullied, or if someone or something is making you feel worried or upset.
 If you would like to join a SNAP group you or your parent/carer or teacher can call or email us to let us know.
 There are SNAP sessions in Primary and Secondary schools.
-Tam (primary) or Katie & Nessa (secondary – see below) are the best people to speak to.
-Call 01273 411 613 or email
+Call 01273 411 613 or email firstname.lastname@example.org.

 If we are not running a session in your school we can call them and offer to run one.
 There are usually lots of children who feel worried or unsafe and would like the support just like you.